 Now that you know what it took to make butterbeer, let's examine the many forms it takes at the parks:

 The classic drink is made using a two-step process.
 There is the fizzy base, which tastes something like cream soda, and the topping, which includes notes of butterscotch.
-As with real beer, the foamy topping rises and gives drinkers a butterbeer mustache.
+As with real beer, the foamy topping rises and gives those imbibing it a butterbeer mustache.

 Florell says that by producing the drink in two steps, Universal is able to protect the recipe.
 "People who know what goes into the base, don't know the topping and vice versa," he notes.
 "The only people who know the whole recipe are the executive chef and me.

 Butterbeer doesn't necessarily have to take liquid form.
-While it may get overshadowed by Bertie Bott's Every-Flavour Beans (which includes jellybeans that taste like fish, pepper, and sausage), Chocolate Frogs, and other notable Potteresque confections, butterbeer fudge is on the shelves at quirky candy store.
+While it may get overshadowed by Bertie Bott's Every-Flavour Beans (which, if you can believe it, includes jellybeans that taste like fish, pepper, and sausage), Chocolate Frogs, and other notable Potteresque confections, butterbeer fudge is on the shelves at the quirky candy store.
 Florell says that the after they made the first batch of fudge, they realized something was missing.
 The solution: more butterbeer flavor!

 While it doesn't typically ever get all that cold in Orlando (Hollywood, on the other hand, can get a bit nippy), Florell says that he always had it in the back of his mind to offer hot butterbeer.
 For one thing, it is a nice complement to the parks' holiday celebrations; for another, the hot beverage is mentioned in Rowling's books.